adeynes/pocketmine-tutorial/pages/main-class.md

 }
 ```

-When we run our server, Slogan will now output "Slogan has enabled!" when PocketMine enables it.
+When we run our server, Slogan will now output "Slogan has been enabled!" when PocketMine enables it.
 This is version `0.1.0` of our plugin.
 Congrats!

 Let's commit our changes:
 ```